sparrowdex/flowers/README.md

 *   **Personalized Plant Identities:** Each person has a unique, procedurally generated 3D plant that represents their personality.
 *   **Interactive 3D Scenes:** Built with React Three Fiber, the 3D scenes are not static models but are generated from scratch using mathematical functions, creating a truly unique and artistic experience.
+*   **Interactive Valentine's Experience:** A special "Heart Bloom" scene that responds to microphone input (blowing) and allows users to leave persistent 3D messages on floating hearts.
 *   **Immersive Atmosphere:** Soft background music and a gentle, unfolding animation create a calm and immersive experience.
 *   **Heartfelt Messages:** Each plant is accompanied by a personalized birthday message and a set of "fun facts."
 *   **Modern Web Experience:** A sleek, responsive, and modern web application built with the latest technologies.